dtcenter/METdataio/docs/Users_Guide/load_data.rst

        - True or False (case insensitive)

-    *The following elements indicate which group the database should be assigned and a description* **group**
+    *The following elements indicate which group the database should be assigned and a description*

+     .. dropdown::  group

        - **optional**
-       - the name of the database group (databases are grouped in METviewer: e.g. Test,
+       - the name of the database group (databases are grouped in METviewer: e.g. Testing)
        - if undefined, the database will be placed under the NO GROUP group
        - minimum number of characters is 1
        - maximum number of characters is 300